Selenium Web Scraping: A Guide on Handling Dynamic Sites

 browser = webdriver.Chrome()

-To visit a webpage, use the get() method.
+To visit a webpage, the function uses the get() method.
 This method takes a URL as an argument.

 browser.get("https://coursera.org")

 Coursera’s website structure changes with the window size.
-Therefore, to keep a standard, maximize the window of the Selenium web browser.
+Therefore, to maintain a standard, the function maximizes the Selenium web browser window.

 browser.maximize_window()

-Now, you can search the query on the input bar.
-So, you need to find the input bar using Selenium’s find_element method.
-This method can locate the element using several locators; here, locate the element by its tag name, ‘input.’
+The function finds the input bar using Selenium’s find_element method.
+This method can locate the element using several locators; here, locate the element by its tag name, ‘input’.

 inputbar = browser.find_element(By.TAG_NAME,'input')

-Other locators, inlude XPath, class name, and id.
+Other locators include XPath, class name, and ID.

-After locating the input bar, the code is now ready to interact with it.
-Use the send_keys() method to send keystrokes to the browser.
+After locating the input bar, the function uses the send_keys() method to send keystrokes to the browser.

-First, send a string ‘Data Analyst’ to the input bar.
+First, the function enters the string ‘Data Analyst’ into the input bar.

 inputbar.send_keys('Data Analyst')

-Next, simulate the ‘ENTER’ key using the Keys class, which will take the Selenium browser to the page containing the details of available courses.
+Next, it simulates the ‘ENTER’ key using the Keys class, which navigates the Selenium browser to the page containing details of available courses.

 inputbar.send_keys(Keys.ENTER)

-The current page will have details of all types of products, but you only need information about professional certifications.
-That means you need to add some filters, which means more browser interactions.
+The current page includes details on all types of products, but you only need information on professional certifications.
+That means you need to add filters, which means more browser interactions.

 Try Block